 Don’t drive for 2 weeks after surgery or as directed by your doctor.
 Don’t drive while you are taking prescription pain medicine.

 Ask your doctor when you can expect to return to work.
-Most patients are able to return to work within 4 to 6 weeks after surgery.
+Most people are able to return to work within 4 to 6 weeks after surgery.

-Diarrhea or loose stools are common for the first week or two after surgery, but if you have watery diarrhea, call your surgeon.
-This may be a sign of a bowel infection.
+Diarrhea or loose stools are common after surgery, and can last weeks to months.
+If you have watery, or bloody diarrhea, call your surgeon.
+This may be a sign of a bowel infection or other problem.

 Follow the diet prescribed for you in the hospital.
 Slowly add foods until you get back to your regular diet.
 If a food gives you stomach or bowel problems, avoid it for a while.